ubclaunchpad/LP-website/resources/groundwork/web.md

 **Datastore**: MongoDB

 - Frameworks and libraries
-  - [`Mongoose`](https://mongoosejs.com/): an Object Data Modelling (ODM) library for MongoDB
+  - [`Mongoose`](https://mongoosejs.com/): a popular Object Data Modelling (ODM) library for MongoDB
 - Tooling
-  - For visualizing and manipulating data quickly, [`MongoDB Compass`](https://www.mongodb.com/products/compass) can be installed on Mac, Linux, or Windows
+  - For visualizing and manipulating data quickly, [`MongoDB Compass`](https://www.mongodb.com/products/compass) or [`Studio 3T`](https://studio3t.com/) can be installed on Mac, Linux, or Windows
 - Considerations
+  - Pro:
-  - Pro: Being a NoSQL database, MongoDB is good for non-structured or schemaless data.
-The usage of JSON-like documents makes it pair well with Node.js.
+    - Being a NoSQL database, MongoDB is good for non-structured or schemaless data.
+The usage of JSON-like documents makes it pair well with Node.js
+    - A [`Docker Image`](https://hub.docker.com/_/mongo) for MongoDB is available.
+If you have Docker installed, you can spin up a MongoDB container very easily without installing mongo locally
+    - A cloud-hosted MongoDB service, [`MongoDB Atlas`](https://www.mongodb.com/cloud/atlas) is available on AWS, Azure and Google Cloud.
+With this service, you can deploy, operate, and scale a MongoDB database in just a few clicks
   - Con: MongoDB Atlas Free Tier only allows 10GB in/out of a cluster per week - see [Atlas M0 (Free Tier), M2, and M5 Limitations](https://docs.atlas.mongodb.com/reference/free-shared-limitations/)
 - References
   - [MongoDB documentation](https://docs.mongodb.com/)